matrix-org/matrix-spec-proposals/proposals/2326-label-based-filtering.md

 client joining the room would be able to use the same key for the same label as any other client.
 See the ["Alternative solutions"](#alternative-solutions) for more information on this point.

-Once encrypted by the client, the resulting `m.room.encrypted` event's content contains a `m.labels_hashes` property which is an array of these hashes.

 When filtering events based on their label(s), clients are expected to use the hash of the label(s) to filter in or out instead of the actual label text.